 Students are subject to dismissal should the Qualifying Paper be deemed unacceptable.
 It is therefore important to approach the task of writing this paper with a sense of the quality of work that is expected and how this may be achieved.
 The qualifying paper should provide strong evidence that the student is willing and able to produce publishable work.
 An acceptable paper will demonstrate ability to engage your own philosophical thinking in relation to the relevant literature and competence with that literature.

 It is not acceptable to:

-Each paper will be evaluated by a faculty committee consisting of The Director and a Second Reader.
-The Director will be a faculty member agreed upon by the student, the Director of Graduate Studies, and the faculty member.
-The Second Reader on the committee will be assigned by the Director of Graduate Studies in consultation with the director of the project.
-There should be no faculty member serving on both papers.
+The Qualifying Paper is evaluated by a committee consisting of three faculty members.
+The Director will be a faculty member agreed upon by the student, the Director of Graduate Studies (DGS), and the faculty member.
+The Second and Third Reader on the Committee will be assigned by the DGS in consultation with the Director.

-The members of the committee will evaluate the paper and independently submit to the Director of Graduate Studies a judgment on it, with comments and justification for the judgment.
-The paper can be evaluated as: "Pass," "Fail," or "Revise and Resubmit."
-For the paper to be passed both members of the committee must agree.
+The members of the committee will evaluate the paper and independently submit to the DGS a judgment on it, with comments and justification for the judgment.
+Faculty must report grades for the Qualifying paper by November 15.

 The faculty committee members may not inform the student of his/her evaluation until the Director of Graduate Studies or the Philosophy Department faculty releases the information.